Download Full Text (2.0 MB)

 Civil and Environmental Engineering

 Vucetic, Dejan and Simonovic, Slobodan P., "Water Resources Decision Making Under Uncertainty" (2011).
 Water Resources Research Report.
-Book 37.
+37.